 - Health Financing

-The goal of KHF is to have an enabling environment that supports quality affordable healthcare for all Kenyans.
-The Federation will achieve this by championing Public Private Partnerships (PPPs) for better healthcare by networking, engaging, representing;, and through win – win negotiations.
+TKHF’s goal is to have an enabling environment that supports quality affordable healthcare for all Kenyans.
+The Federation will achieve this by championing Public Private Partnerships (PPPs) for better healthcare, by networking, engaging, representing and through win – win negotiations.
 The national Government of Kenya (GoK), County Governments, Faith Based Organization (FBO) networks, Development partners and NGOs in health are all key partners of KHF in trying to achieve its goals.